Best Ultralight Windbreaker Jacket 2026

 3.7 oz | $109

-Patagonia Houdini is perhaps the most classic ultralight windbreaker of all time, and it’s still the most well-rounded, well-regarded, most trustworthy option today.
+Patagonia Houdini is perhaps the most classic ultralight windbreaker of all time, and it’s still the most well-rounded, well-regarded, most trusted option today.
 Features include a single chest pocket/stuff sack, hood cinch, drawcord hem, and half-elastic cuffs.
 Houdini is now fair trade certified, and made with 100% recycled ripstop nylon.
-Weighing in at 3.7 oz, it’s right in the sweet spot for ultralight windbreakers.
+Weighing in at just 3.7 oz, it lands right in the lightweight sweet spot.

 Katabatic Gear Crest Windshell